-Courses taken toward a master's degree should fit into a unified program aimed at providing students with both a comprehensive background and a depth of understanding in US, European, African, Latin American, Transatlantic, or Transnational history.
+Courses taken toward a master's degree should fit into a unified program aimed at providing students with both a comprehensive background and a depth of understanding in U.S., European, African, Latin American, Transatlantic, or Transnational history.
 Master's students are eligible to take courses at the 6000 level as well as 5000 level, subject to any particular course prerequisites.
 Students may take upper-division undergraduate courses for graduate credit under certain conditions.
-In this case and others, students must consult with the Graduate Advisor to determine their program.
+With the approval of the graduate advisor, non-thesis students may have a minor of as many as nine hours of graduate and/or advanced undergraduate courses in a discipline other than history.
+A maximum of nine hours of advanced undergraduate coursework may be taken for graduate credit.
+In this case and others, students must consult with the graduate advisor to determine their program.